Skip to main content

 Values are Immutable

-We adopt immutability as a standard principle for all values in Convex.
+We adopt immutability for all values in Convex.
 Immutability is important for several reasons:

 • Enables hash codes to be used for value identity (value IDs) - essential for content-addressable storage

-• Enables structural sharing in persistent data structures
+• Enables structural sharing in persistent data structures, especially when shared on the lattice

 • Easier to reason about immutable values, especially with pure functions